sqrew/tunes/book/src/game-audio/samples.md

 See `examples/sample_playback_demo.rs` for a complete demonstration.

-## Playing Samples in Compositions
+## Advanced: Playing Samples in Compositions

-Once loaded, you can play samples in your compositions.
+**Note:** For most game audio, use `engine.play_sample()` shown above.
+Use the composition API below when you need precise timing, synchronization with synthesized music, or complex arrangements.

 There are two main approaches:

-### Method 1: Cached Samples (Recommended for Repeated Use)
+### Method 1: Cached Samples (for Repeated Use)

 Load samples once and reference them by name: